harrybailey/appcenter-docs/docs/distribution/codepush/cli.md

 Use caution when doing this as any apps that have been configured to use it will obviously stop receiving updates.

-Finally, if you want to list all apps that you've registered with the App Center server, run the following command:
+Finally, if you want to list all apps that you've registered with the CodePush server, run the following command:

 ```shell
 appcenter apps list